OVHcloud GDPR Compliance Readiness

 The GDPR regulates the “processing” of personal data, which includes the collection, use, disclosure, storage, manipulation, and erasure of personal data.

 The GDPR’s definition of “personal data” is very broad.
-It captures any information relating to an identified or identifiable data subject, including: names, email addresses, photos, bank details, location data, IP addresses, and cookie identifiers.
+It captures any information relating to an identified or identifiable data subject, including names, email addresses, photos, bank details, location data, IP addresses, and cookie identifiers.

 The GDPR divides organizations processing personal data into “data controllers” and “data processors.”
 A data controller determines the purposes and means of the data processing and tells the processor what to do with the data.
 A data processor processes personal data on behalf of the controller pursuant to the controller’s instructions.
-Data controllers must comply with the GDPR’s principles, including transparency and lawfulness of the processing.
+Data controllers must comply with the GDPR’s principles, including transparency and the lawfulness of the processing.
 Data processors must act pursuant to the controller’s instructions, secure the data, and help data controllers comply with the GDPR.

-OVH is a data processor when it acts as a service provider to our customers who use our data hosting and storage services.
+OVHcloud is a data processor when it acts as a service provider to our customers who use our data hosting and storage services.
 Our customers are data controllers for the data they maintain in our data centers since they decide what data we process and restrict our use of it.
-Our Data Processing Addendum (“DPA”) to our customer agreements sets forth our responsibilities and obligations as a data processor as well as responsibilities and obligations of our customers.
+Our Data Processing Addendum (“DPA”) to our customer agreements sets forth our responsibilities and obligations as a data processor as well as the responsibilities and obligations of our customers.